Suranaree University of Technology: International programs

 Suranaree University of Technology offers international programs at the Institute of Social Technology, Institute of Engineering, and Institute of Agricultural Technology.

 The university offers scholarships and students aids for students who wish to apply the international programs.
 Most notable is the Royal Scholarship offered to young and deserving ASEAN students.

 Centers of excellences and research organizations

-The university's centeres of excellences were set up to develop and strengthen faculty and researcher capacity, to increase research productivity in line with the direction of university research.
+The university's centers of excellences were set up to develop and strengthen faculty and researcher capacity, to increase research productivity in line with the direction of university research.
 The following are the university leading "centers of excellences":